-Doctorate of Physical & Occupational Therapy Programs near Houston
+Houston Doctor of Physical and Occupational Therapy Programs

 It may be easy to confuse Doctor of Physical Therapy and Occupational Therapy Programs with each other.
 For instance, the fields of occupational therapy and physical therapy both entail essential hands-on rehabilitative work to help clients perform everyday tasks as independently as possible.
 However, each field takes a distinct approach to help people get back to their usual way of life.
 The different skills required by practitioners are likely to be reflected in Doctor of Physical and Occupational Therapy Programs and their curricula.

 What Is Physical Therapy (PT)?

 Physical Therapy, or PT, is a rehabilitation profession that helps injured or ill individuals improve their range of motion and manage their pain.
 Physical therapists are health professionals who work with clients that are impaired.
 They do so with the aim to promote functional mobility through various (physical) interventions and therapeutic modalities.
 Students who pursue a Doctor of Physical Therapy (DPT) degree might therefore study some of the following five topics.i

 Occupational therapy, or OT, is a type of therapy that treats injured, ill or disabled persons and to help them perform tasks in their daily lives.
 Occupational therapists might, for